SpencerNold/Simple-Documentation-and-Guide-to-Java-Agents/README.md

 }
 ```

 The `VirtualMachineDescripter` class has two methods which we can use, `displayName` and `id`.
 The `displayName` function returns a String representation of how the Java application was run.
 If the program was run with the `-jar` option, it will include the name of the jar file and the command-line arguments.
 If it was run with the `-classpath` option, it will return the name of the main class, the entrypoint of the jar.
-We can then use the `attach` static method in the `ByteBuddyAgent` class, to attach our Java agent to the process.
-Our loader main class should look something like this now.
+Attaching an agent with the sun attach libraries works as follows:

 ```java
 import java.io.File;